This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Sister Mary Lynne Cochrane - Chair

-In her current role, within the Good Samaritan Congregation Mary-Lynne conducts training programs for her sister nuns in the use of mobiles handsets and iPads to enhance Communication and connect.
+In her current role within the Good Samaritan Congregation, Mary-Lynne conducts training programs for her sister nuns in the use of mobile handsets and iPads to enhance Communication and connection.

 Last year Mary-Lynne was appointed as Wellbeing Coordinator for another religious order.